 5. Probiotics with higher CFUs are always better.

 The term “CFU” on a probiotic label means “colony-forming units” and that tells you how many bacteria are in the sample are capable of dividing and forming colonies.
 That doesn’t mean anything if it hasn’t been tested in humans.
-The best dose, per strain, is one that has been shown to deliver clinically-validated, positive outcomes in humans.
+The best dose, per strain, is one that has been shown to deliver clinically-studied, positive outcomes in humans.

 6. Probiotics are all the same.